MartinDavidWaller/D70Box/README.md

 depend on the potentiometer shaft type, smooth or knurled / serrated etc.

 The BFY51 transistor can be substituted with a 2N3019.
 See https://ham.stackexchange.com/questions/8990/can-anyone-please-suggest-a-substitute-for-the-bfy51-transistor/9031

+## User Builds

+David, G4DMP, has sent in a picture of his completed build.

+![]